Tearsheet

 AI Analysis | Feedback

-Joan Bottarini was appointed Chief Financial Officer of Hyatt Hotels Corporation in November 2018, having joined the company in 2000.
-In her current role, she oversees the global finance function, including financial reporting, planning, treasury, tax, investor relations, internal audit, and procurement.
-Prior to becoming CFO, she held various leadership positions within Hyatt, including Senior Vice President, Finance, Americas (2016-2018), and Vice President, Hotel Finance, Asia Pacific, based in Hong Kong (2014-2016).
-Earlier in her career at Hyatt, she also held roles in Financial Planning and Analysis, Investor Relations, and Financial Reporting.
+Joan Bottarini was appointed Executive Vice President and Chief Financial Officer of Hyatt Hotels Corporation in November 2018.
+She joined Hyatt in 2000 and has held various finance leadership roles, including Senior Vice President, Finance, Americas, and Vice President, Hotel Finance, Asia Pacific, based in Hong Kong.
 Before joining Hyatt, Ms. Bottarini was the Controller of Development Finance and External Reporting at Essex Property Trust, a real estate investment trust.
-She began her professional career at KPMG, where she worked from 1993 to 1998, primarily serving clients in the Real Estate practice.
+She began her career at KPMG as an Assurance Manager, primarily serving clients in the Real Estate practice.

-Marc Jacheet, Group President, Europe, Africa, and Middle East
+Marc Jacheet, Group President, Europe, Africa & Middle East

-Marc Jacheet was appointed Group President for Hyatt's Europe, Africa, and Middle East (EAME) region, with his appointment effective March 17, 2025, and full responsibilities commencing on July 1, 2025.
-He brings over 25 years of management experience to Hyatt, having held leadership roles at various global luxury and consumer brands, including De Beers, Louis Vuitton, Moët & Chandon, and Evian.
+Marc Jacheet joined Hyatt as Group President, Europe, Africa and Middle East (EAME), effective March 17, 2025, with a full transition into the role by July 1, 2025.
+He brings more than 25 years of management experience from global luxury and consumer brands, including leadership roles at De Beers, Louis Vuitton, Moët & Chandon, Evian, and Tiffany & Co.

 AI Analysis | Feedback